QALC man page

 help [command]

-info Displays information about a function, variable, unit, or prefix.
+info name Displays information about a function, variable, unit, or prefix.

 Example: info sin.